caogl/EECS545/README.md

+files

      --The Matlab codes for the four method implemented in this project are in the corresponding subfiles

      --The project description as well as the final project is in the file "Report.pdf"

      --See "poster.pptx" for the poster made for the final presentation